pragyatripathii19/VaidyaHealth/README.md

 # 🩺 VaidyaHealth – Predicting Heart Failure Readmissions

-**VaidyaHealth** is a machine learning-powered application developed by my team "VaidyaCoders" during the **Veersa Hackathon (Batch 2026)**.
+**VaidyaHealth** is a AI-powered application developed by my team "VaidyaCoders" during the **Veersa Hackathon (Batch 2026)**.
 It predicts whether a heart failure patient is at risk of being readmitted within **30 days of discharge**.

 The goal is to help healthcare providers take **timely preventive actions**, reduce **hospital readmission rates**, and improve **patient outcomes**.